Skip Navigation

 Adult learning must be aligned to and modeled after the type of learning experiences they seek to create for students.

 There is often a disconnect between the learning experiences educators receive and those they seek to create for students.
 Teacher preparation and professional learning can be aligned to—and modeled after—the types of deeper learning environments they also seek to create for students.
-Teton uses five key principles for project-based learning preparation and professional development:
+Teton Science Schools’ professional learning “models the model,” by facilitating adult learning experiences that are:

 Schedules must block time for interdisciplinary, place-based projects.

 The schedule does not need to be modified in a particular way to enable placed-based learning.
-However, protected time in the schedule for interdisciplinary, place-based projects is essential.
+However, it is essential to protect time in the schedule for teacher collaboration, logistical planning, and long-form, place-based projects.

 At Mountain Academy, the schedule includes core blocks for literacy and math in the morning.
-Then the afternoon includes time for interdisciplinary projects where student interests drive their application of learning from across subject areas in authentic, relevant project–based learning.
-Sample Schedule
+Then the afternoon includes time for interdisciplinary projects where students’ interests drive their application of learning from across subject areas in authentic, relevant project-based learning.
+Sample Schedule At Pinnacles Prep, students have a dedicated “Passion Project” time once per week.

 Teaching and learning must extend beyond the four walls of the classroom and include the community and community members.

-Place-based education must be tied to the place learning is happening in, but this can be any place.
+PBE must be tied to the place where learning is happening, but this can be any place.

 While a key emphasis of PBE is to extend learning outside the classroom, it’s also important to consider the design of the classroom itself.
 The physical space of the classroom can, and should, be designed to be a more learner-centered environment.
 Designing Learner-Centered Environments